KofiRusu/NeonHub-v0.1/CI_FIXES.md

 5. **String Escaping**
    - ✅ Fixed apostrophe escaping in CustomerSupportAgent.ts (mainResponse and closing messages)
    - ✅ Fixed apostrophe escaping in seed.ts (templates and subjectLineOptions)
+   - ✅ Fixed apostrophe escaping in seed.ts (emailTemplate and blogPost strings)
+   - ✅ Removed unnecessary apostrophe escaping that was causing ESLint errors
    - ✅ Ensured all string literals with apostrophes use proper escaping

 ## Agent Implementation Fixes